Charles Rose (architect)

 Charles Rose (born April 27, 1960) is an American architect.

+Disambiguation: There is a California architect also named Charlie Rose (December 28, 1932 - October 7, 2014), known for luxury homes in the Carmel, CA, area.

 Early and personal life

 Rose was born on April 27, 1960 in New York City.
 His parents were Waldorf teachers in Garden City, Long Island.
 He has four siblings.
 He attended the Waldorf School of Garden City and studied piano at the Manhattan School of Music prior to college.
 He enrolled at Princeton University as a physics major but soon switched to architecture.
 He has lived in Boston since attending the Harvard Graduate School of Design, where he studied under Michael Graves and Rafael Moneo.

 Career

 After leaving Harvard, Rose worked with landscape architect Michael Van Valkenburgh, an experience which influenced Rose's style.
 He established his practice in Boston in 1989 and in two decades completed more than 50 buildings.
 His architecture, influenced by his work with Valkenburgh, aims to be formally conscious of site and the buildings relationship to it.
 In 1997, he designed Leeper Studio Complex at the Atlantic Center for the Arts in New Smyrna Beach, Florida, and in 2000, he designed Camp Paint Rock in Hyattville, Wyoming.
 After completing Camp Paint Rock, Rose received several commissions, including a commercial project in 1997 for Gemini Consulting to design an "office of the future", the Gulf Coast Museum of Art in Largo, Florida (2001), the United States Port of Entry in Del Rio, Texas, and the Currier Center for the Performing Arts at The Putney School (2004).

 Alongside buildings for academic, cultural and non-profit institutions, Rose has also designed private homes, including Orleans House on Cape Cod and Joshua Bell's Flatiron District penthouse (2010).
 Rose has also completed projects for state and federal government clients.